-See "Suicides" below.
-The Hall Warden and the Director of Student Affairs must be notified immediately (whatever time of the day or night it may be) in the event of death, attempted suicide, any serious injury or illness or admissions to hospital (including Fort England and similar hospitals).

-The Counselling Centre must be informed as soon as possible.
+- 1. See "Suicides" below.
+The Hall Warden and Dean of Students must be notified immediately (whatever time of the day or night it may be) in the event of death, attempted suicide, any serious injury or illness or admissions to hospital (including Fort England and similar hospitals). - 2.
+The Counselling Centre must be informed as soon as possible. - 3.
 Where the student is admitted to the Health Care Centre, the Hall Warden should be informed as soon as possible.